 ImageCLEF has already seen participation from both academic and industry research groups worldwide from various communities including: (visual) information retrieval, cross–lingual information retrieval, computer vision and pattern recognition, medical informatics, human-computer interaction, etc.

 More information on past and current ImageCLEF campaigns can be found here:

 ImageCLEF was originally proposed by Mark Sanderson and Paul Clough from the Department of Information Studies, University of Sheffield.
 However, today ImageCLEF is organised and ran (mostly voluntarily) by a much larger number of individuals and research groups.

-All publications related to ImageCLEF are available here.
+Many older publications related to ImageCLEF are available here.